bryaburg/Bookmarks/README.md

 - [Git Explorer](https://gitexplorer.com/) - GitExplorer helps users find the right Git commands quickly and easily.
 - [Profile Me](https://www.profileme.dev) - ProfileMe assists in creating beautiful GitHub profile READMEs to showcase your skills.
 - [Grep](https://grep.app) - Grep.app allows you to search across a half-million Git repositories efficiently.
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) - yt-dlp is a command-line tool for downloading videos from YouTube and other sites.
+- [Git Annex](https://git-annex.branchable.com) - Git Annex allows you to manage files with Git without checking the file contents into Git.

 ### Regex